trofi/trofi.github.io.gen/posts/267-diving-into-an-ipa-gcc-bug.md

 ## Removing most syntactic sugar

-Then I expanded high level c++ constructs like lambda functions and classes into structs and explicit methond names, inlined methods manually and removed unused parameters.
-In this case I especially was afraid of `function_ref` class used in original file: it used very unusal way to capture lambda context.
+Then I expanded high level `c++` constructs like lambda functions and classes into structs and explicit method names, inlined methods manually and removed unused parameters.
+In this case I especially was afraid of `function_ref` class used in original file: it used very unusual way to capture lambda context.
 I was not sure it conforms to `C++` semantics.

-In the example below we just pass a function pointer with seemingly no opporutunity of undefined behaviour.
+In the example below we just pass a function pointer with seemingly no opportunity of undefined behavior.

 ```c
 // #define DISABLE_HACK 1